Maduka Okoye: Sparta Rotterdam

 In July 2020, Okoye signed for Eredivise side Sparta Rotterdam on a free transfer.
 He was named Sparta's Player of the Season, keeping 10 clean sheets in 28 league games during the 2020/21 season.
 On 4 August 2021, Okoye signed a contract extension until 2025.

 Watford

-On 8 November 2021, it was announced that Okoye had agreed to join Premier League outfit Watford on a five-and-a-half year deal for an undisclosed fee.
+On 8 November 2021, it was announced that Okoye had agreed to join Premier League outfit Watford on a five-and-a-half-year deal for an undisclosed fee.
 Okoye joined Watford on 1 January 2022.
 The deal saw Okoye loaned back to Sparta Rotterdam until the end of the 2021–22 campaign.
-Okoye made his Watford debut on 23 August 2022 in a 2-0 home defeat to MK Dons in the second round of the EFL Cup.
+Okoye made his Watford debut on 23 August 2022 in a 2–0 home defeat to MK Dons in the second round of the EFL Cup.

+Udinese

+On 24 August 2023, Okoye signed for Serie A club Udinese for an undisclosed fee.
+In July 2025, he was suspended for two months by the Italian Football Federation following allegations of match-fixing during a game against Lazio in 2024, for which he was found to have violated standards of fairness but cleared of intent to fix the match itself.